2026 ChampCar Championship

 • Pit availability: pit road opens after all cars have left pit road.
 A car may enter pits after completing one lap around the track.

 • If a car is out of fuel on pit lane: it is held until the flag turns green.
-Then the team can get their car to their pit box and start their stop.

 • If a car runs out of fuel on track: the tow truck will be dispatched after the race starts.